NAME OF COURSE:

 Physics for Scientists and Engineers, 6th Edition, Serway and Jewett

 Although the textbook is available, I do not rely upon one in the class, so I will not distribute them.
 If you would still like to sign one out, let me know and you will be free to do so.

 BRING TO CLASS EACH DAY:

 2) Pens or pencils and paper

 There will be one exam per week based upon problems posted on the course website.
 There will be approximately one experiment per week.
-Other class time will be devoted to lecture and the demonstration of physics problem solutions.
+Other class time will be devoted to in-class conceptual questions and practice problems.

-Most of your time for the class will be devoted to preparing for the tests, which will occur nearly every Monday of the week.
+Tests will occur nearly every Monday of the week.
 On the class webpage, under the “Exam schedule” link, there are links to problems upon which the test will be based as well as the answers to those problems.
 The test questions will be similar to these practice problems, but will rarely be exactly the same.
-As this schedule indicates, the first test will be September 11th.

 Test corrections are due one week after the test has been returned.
 They can be done on video or typed on paper, though video is much easier.
 Follow the directions provided on the class webpage.
 If done well, fifty-percent of the points deducted are returned.